 All about me- or a lot about me anyways

-I’m Kelly and I live in the Dallas/Fort Worth Metroplex.
+I’m Kelly and I lived, until 2018, in the Dallas/Fort Worth Metroplex.
+We have since moved into a 1901 Victorian Farmhouse in the tiny community of Hubbard, Texas.
 Being a Texan is something I’m passionate about.
 I believe that God gave Texas a little extra blessing when He made her.
 I love the grit of Texas and her wide shoulders.
 On a bitter defeat suffered at the Alamo, Robert Kiyosaki, author of Rich Dad Poor Dad says: “Texans don’t bury their failures.
 They get inspired by them.
 They take their failures and turn them into rallying cries.
 Failures inspire Texans to become winners.
 But that formula is not just a formula for Texans.
 It’s a formula for all winners.”
 I believe this.

 Our little family

 We have two daughters.
 Ashten was born almost 10 months to the day after our wedding date so we have essentially ALWAYS had kids.
 Her sister Courtney was born 21 months later.
 Our hearts have been overflowing since they came into our lives.
 We take great pride in the accomplishments of our girls.
 Marty and I had very little post secondary education- no college degrees here.
 But Ash graduated Suma Cum Laude with a degree in journalism from the University of Missouri (MIZZOU- the best in the business) and went on to graduate Magna Cum Laude from the University of Alabama School of Law (ROLL TIDE).
-She passed the bar in 2012 and has just moved from practicing at a large firm in Birmingham, Alabama to becoming a Vice President in compliance at a national bank.
+She passed the bar in 2012 and is Corporate Counsel at a national bank.
 In December 2016 we happily celebrated her wedding to Dustin.
 If you do any exploring on my site, you’ll discover her story of love, loss, and love again.

 Courtney graduated as Salutatorian of her high school class and went on Texas Christian University (GO FROGS!) where she graduated first in her class from the Sheiffer School of Journalism.
-She is currently a stay-at-home mommy taking care of our precious Emmaline Beth who was born in May 2015 (and who fills my heart with sunshine).
-She lives in Mississippi with her husband Mike, who is a Captain in the USAF.
+She is currently a stay-at-home mommy taking care of our precious Emmaline Beth who was born in May 2015 and Darby Mae who was born in September 2017 (both of whom fill my heart with sunshine).
+She lives in San Antonio with her husband Mike, who is a Captain in the USAF.
 He has gone from piloting the mighty C-17 to his current job of flight instructor where he’s training other brave young men and women to take to the skies to defend this great country.